sourcey/libsourcey/doc/installation-windows.md

 ### Install OpenSSL

-Download and install the [Windows OpenSSL binaries](http://slproweb.com/products/Win32OpenSSL.html).
+Download and install the 1.0.x branch [Windows OpenSSL binaries](http://slproweb.com/products/Win32OpenSSL.html).
 Don't forget to set system path if you download `zip` file version, or if the OpenSSL Installer failed to set the properly:

 * `<PATH_TO_OPENSSL_INSTALL_DIR>\bin`